 EAPs can offer legal information and signposting for common, minor issues, to help save you time, money and stress – after all, sometimes small issues can snowball, so sorting them out before they become more serious is certainly beneficial.

 There are some limitations to be aware of, for example, they wouldn’t be able to read through a contract for you or represent you in court.

-Let’s look at a few of the things you can call your EAP about and ask for help with.
+Let’s look at a few of the things you can call an EAP about and ask for help with.

 Bereavement, wills and probate

 It’s never easy dealing with the death of a loved one.
 The initial emotional impact can throw even the hardiest and most stoic of us off our game – grief, after all, is one of the most powerful and unpredictable life events we can experience.

 This is a time when even a little help and guidance is welcome.
 Sadly, bereavement brings with it a host of complexities.
 Organising a funeral, sorting out estates, will and testament, the process of probate —these can be very difficult for a grieving person to manage.
 It’s not easy to keep a clear head when emotions are high, but calling an EAP could help.

 While ultimately the arrangements need to be carried out by those responsible, general guidance on key stages of probate, letters of administration, and funeral arrangements is available.
 Plus, when someone is at their lowest in the grieving process, the helpful counselling services of an EAP can mean a lot, too.